yourtion/express-coroutine/README.md

 # express-coroutine

-Generator function to be used as middlewares in express like koa. ( use [lei-coroutine](https://github.com/leizongmin/lei-coroutine) )
+Generator function and Async function to be used as middlewares in express like koa. ( use [lei-coroutine](https://github.com/leizongmin/lei-coroutine) )

 ## Installation